 A number of countries in Europe have experienced severe economic and financial difficulties.
 Many non-governmental issuers, and even certain governments, have defaulted on, or been forced to restructure, their debts; many other issuers have faced difficulties obtaining credit or refinancing existing obligations; financial institutions have in many cases required government or central bank support, have needed to raise capital, and/or have been impaired in their ability to extend credit; and financial markets in Europe and elsewhere have experienced extreme volatility and declines in asset values and liquidity.
 These difficulties may continue, worsen or spread within and without Europe.
 Responses to the financial problems by European governments, central banks and others, including austerity measures and reforms, may not work, may result in social unrest and may limit future growth and economic recovery or have other unintended consequences.
 Further defaults or restructurings by governments and others of their debt could have additional adverse effects on economies, financial markets and asset valuations around the world.
 On January 31, 2020, the United Kingdom withdrew from the European Union.
-Given the size and importance of the United Kingdom's economy, uncertainty about its relationship with the remaining member states of the European Union may continue to be a source of instability.
+On January 31, 2020, the United Kingdom withdrew from the European Union, commonly referred to as "Brexit."
+Following a transition period, the United Kingdom's post-Brexit trade agreement with the European Union passed into law in December 2020 and went into effect on January 1, 2021.
+There is significant market uncertainty regarding Brexit's ramifications.
+The range and potential implications of possible political, regulatory, economic, and market outcomes cannot be fully known but could be significant, potentially resulting in increased volatility and illiquidity and lower economic growth for companies that rely significantly on Europe for their business activities and revenues.
+The United Kingdom has one of the largest economies in Europe and is a major trading partner with the other European Union countries and the United States.
+Brexit may create additional and substantial economic stresses for the United Kingdom, including a contraction of the United Kingdom's economy, decreased trade, capital outflows, devaluation of the British pound, as well as a decrease in business and consumer spending and investment.
+The negative impact on not only the United Kingdom and European economies but also the broader global economy could be significant.
 Moreover, other countries may seek to withdraw from the European Union and/or abandon the euro, the common currency of the European Union.
 A number of countries in Europe have suffered terror attacks, and additional attacks may occur in the future.
-Ukraine has experienced ongoing military conflict; this conflict may expand and military attacks could occur elsewhere in Europe.
 Europe has also been struggling with mass migration from the Middle East and Africa.
-The ultimate effects of these events and other socio-political or geographical issues are not known but could profoundly affect global economies and markets.
+The ultimate effects of these events and other sociopolitical or geographical issues are not known but could profoundly affect global economies and markets.
 Whether or not the Fund invests in securities of issuers located in Europe or with significant exposure to European issuers or countries, these events could negatively affect the value and liquidity of the Fund's investments due to the inter-connected nature of the global economy and capital markets.